 A: During orientation you will be introduced to the other volunteers, Jusoor staff, and the educational centers.
 We will also orient you to Lebanon, Jusoor’s programs, and the summer camp’s activities, and give you a quick introduction to working in emergency education, and providing psychological support to the children you will be working with.

 Q: Is speaking Arabic a requirement to volunteer?

 A: No, we have had non-Arabic speaking volunteers who were as passionate and engaged in the work as Arabic speaking ones.
-The educational center staff will be with you during the duration of the program, and we will do our best to ensure that each classroom has an Arabic-speaking facilitator in the room with a volunteer who does not speak Arabic.
+The educational center staff will be with you during the program, and we will do our best to ensure that each classroom has an Arabic-speaking facilitator in the room with a volunteer who does not speak Arabic.

 Q: How much does the trip cost overall?

 A: In addition to the cost of the flight, which you are expected to cover, you are also expected to cover the cost of your accommodation transportation, food, and additional trips that we might take together (the trips will be optional).
 In previous summers, this has amounted to $1,000 for accommodation and transportation.

 If your proposed project/activity requires resources (e.g. paint, balls) that we do not already have, we encourage participants to carry on the cost or at least contribute to it.

 The currency in Lebanon is the Lebanese Lira, but you can use US dollars.
 There are ATMs everywhere, and so you can easily withdraw cash for additional expenses (don’t forget to let your bank know that you are traveling).

 The accommodations we provide you with will have kitchens, so you can prepare your own meals if you wish, though restaurants are easily available.
 Costs for eating out can vary, but you can expect to spend between $3-15 per meal.
 During the school day, you can either bring your own lunch or order food.